The wide-field, multiplexed, spectroscopic facility WEAVE: Survey design, overview, and simulated implementation: Summary

-Funding for the WEAVE facility has been provided by UKRI STFC, the University of Oxford, NOVA, NWO, Instituto de Astrofísica de Canarias (IAC), the Isaac Newton Group partners (STFC, NWO, and Spain, led by the IAC), INAF, CNRS-INSU, the Observatoire de Paris, Région Île-de-France, CONCYT through INAOE, Konkoly Observatory (CSFK), Max-Planck-Institut für Astronomie (MPIA Heidelberg), Lund University, the Leibniz Institute for Astrophysics Potsdam (AIP), the Swedish Research Council, the European Commission, and the University of Pennsylvania.
+Funding for the WEAVE facility has been provided by UKRI STFC, the University of Oxford, NOVA, NWO, Instituto de Astrof\'isica de Canarias (IAC), the Isaac Newton Group partners (STFC, NWO, and Spain, led by the IAC), INAF, CNRS-INSU, the Observatoire de Paris, R\'egion \^Ile-de-France, CONCYT through INAOE, Konkoly Observatory (CSFK), Max-Planck-Institut f\"ur Astronomie (MPIA Heidelberg), Lund University, the Leibniz Institute for Astrophysics Potsdam (AIP), the Swedish Research Council, the European Commission, and the University of Pennsylvania.
 The WEAVE Survey Consortium consists of the ING, its three partners, represented by UKRI STFC, NWO, and the IAC, NOVA, INAF, GEPI, INAOE, and individual WEAVE Participants.
 Please see the relevant footnotes for the WEAVE website\footnote{\url{https://ingconfluence.ing.iac.es/confluence//display/WEAV/The+WEAVE+Project}} and for the full list of granting agencies and grants supporting WEAVE\footnote{\url{https://ingconfluence.ing.iac.es/confluence/display/WEAV/WEAVE+Acknowledgements}}.
-For the purpose of Open Access, the authors have applied a Creative Commons Attribution (CC BY) public copyright licence to any Author Accepted Manuscript version arising from this submission.